bobbyroe/R3F-WebGPU-Template/README.md

-# r3f-template
+# R3F-WebGPU-Template
-A basic template for R3F projects using WebGPU
+A basic TypeScript template for R3F projects using WebGPU

 ```
 pnpm install